omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 m()
 ```

 The last part of the `make_macro` code sets the formal arguments of the macro.
-It simply takes the parameters we have specified, make sure they all have a name, and then make them into a list and sets `formals(f)`.
+It simply takes the parameters we have specified, makes sure they all have a name, and then make them into a list and sets `formals(f)`.
 After that, `make_macro` returns the constructed function.

 We can use this function to create a macro that replaces specific values in a column in a data frame with `NA` like this: